avi11204/git/readme.md

 //just git training
+this is a change from feature branch\
-this is a change from feature branch
+this is a change from feature branch 2.0